SummaryRead the full fact sheet

 Your baby will do best if you are breathing well and easily.
-Uncontrolled asthma during pregnancy, and the stress and worry about uncontrolled asthma, has been linked to poorer outcomes for both baby and mother.
+Uncontrolled asthma during pregnancy has been linked to poorer outcomes for both baby and mother.

 Work with your doctor to create a written asthma action plan and have it reviewed at regular times during your pregnancy to make sure you are getting the best asthma care possible.